 MELT stands for Mandatory Entry-Level Training for commercial drivers.
-It’s required for individuals who want to obtain a Class 1 or Class 2 driver’s license, with the exemption for those who have an agricultural or school bus licence extension.
+It’s required for individuals who want to obtain a Class 1 or Class 2 driver’s licence, with the exemption for those who have an agricultural or school bus licence extension.
 This article details what the program involves, the cost, and who is required to take it.

 What do you need to be eligible for a Class 1 or Class 2 driver’s licence?